 In 2021, the Goethe-Institut initiated the project and residencies were hosted with partners across Finland, the Netherlands, North Rhine-Westphalia (NRW) in Germany and the UK.
 In 2022 we are growing the programme to include more partners, more artists and raising our ambition.

-This year, ten selected dance artists (one from each host country and two from NRW in Germany) will collaborate with the support of the network partner organisations.
-Working in pairs, selected dance makers will come together twice, each time for a two-week residency in a new context.
+This year, ten selected dance artists (one from each host country and two from NRW in Germany) are coming together to collaborate with the support of the network partner organisations.
+Working in pairs, our dance makers will take part in two two-week residencies in a new context.
 Alongside the residencies, between June and October the entire network will engage in digital, discursive sessions exploring community engagement in dance.

 The CROWD network is committed to promoting a diverse and inclusive community and through our open calls have consistently encouraged applications from those from under-represented backgrounds.
 We have bursaries and support in place to accommodate applicants with additional access needs or caring responsibilities.